TULSA, Okla. — James Johnson is doing everything in his power to fix the problem right outside his house: cars speeding down Mowhawk Boulevard.

 “[Police] see what’s happening.
 They see the signs that I put out here,” Johnson said, “Get more police patrol on this street.”

-He also hopes city crews will remove a nearby center median, causing even more problems in his opinion.
+He also hopes that city crews will remove a nearby center median, which, in his opinion, would cause even more problems.

 “Until they remove those center medians, I’m not done.
 They sayin’ they’re gonna remove them here pretty quick.
 Well … we’ll see,” Johnson said.